gada1982/CarND-MPC-Project/README.md

 The cross-track error (cte) is the difference between the path which the car should follow and the current vehicle position.
 This is coupled with the y-coordinate in the coordinate system of the vehicle.
 Epsi is the orientation error of the vehicle.

+### TODO
+- The MPC gets the trajectory path from the simulator as an array of waypoints (ptsx/ptsy), which are in map coordinate system.

+- The waypoints have to be transformed to the vehicle's coordinate system, because the cross-track error (CTE) and the orientation error (EPSI) have to be calculated in this reference space.

+- The trajectory is approximated with a 3rd order polynomial.

+- Out of the polynomial coefficients and the estimated position of the car (for details see ????) the cross-track error (CTE) and the orientation error (EPSI) are calculated.

+- N states with N-1 changes of the actuators are predicted within a prediction horizon T=N*dt (N = number of timesteps, dt = time between two actuation).
+The states are in the vehicle's coordinate system.

 ### Timestep Length and Elapsed Duration (N & dt)

 ### Polynomial Fitting and MPC Preprocessing